vmware-samples/validated-solutions-for-cloud-foundation/cba/docs/sample-project/9-configure-storage-profile.md

 # Configure Storage Profiles in Cloud Assembly

-You configure type of storage for the provisioned workloads by defining a storage profile in Cloud Assembly for the specific cloud account and region.
+You configure storage for the provisioned workloads by defining a storage profile in Cloud Assembly for the specific cloud account and region.

 ## UI Procedure